tfeb/best-map/python/README.md

 * continue this until all objects from one set have been used: the resulting set of pairings is the best map.

-Note that, if the two sets are different sizes then there will be unpaired elements from the larger set.
+Note that if the two sets are different sizes then there will be unpaired elements from the larger set.

 ## The implementation